rachelcolby11/portfolio-kami/_portfolio/1-wrapt.md

 {:.center}
 ### What makes Wrapt unique?
-* Unlike existing registry options, users can identify a specific product (like, "one-year subsciption to Apple Music") **or** they can simply describe something for the gift-giver to pick out on their own (like, "a new laptop bag, preferably pink or purple").
+* Unlike most existing registry options, users can identify a specific product (like, "one-year subsciption to Apple Music") **or** they can simply describe something for the gift-giver to pick out on their own (like, "a new laptop bag, preferably pink or purple").
 * Wrapt allows users to "claim"​ a gift they plan to purchase so that other users will know not to duplicate that gift.
 * Wrapt also lets users restrict viewing permissions on items they want only certain friends or relatives to see.
 For instance, (believe it or not!) my parents are the only people I trust to buy me shoes.
 So if I wanted a new pair of boots, I'd restrict everyone but my parents from viewing that item.